martinheidegger/hyper-dns/docs/architecture.md

 The _in-memory-cache_ is a [lru-cache][] used to cache the result of `resolve` operations only.
 It is  which gives it a stable runtime-performance.

 The _sqlite-cache_ is a overlay over the _in-memory-cache_.
 As the name suggest it uses [SQLite][] to store data on the hard disk.
 SQLite is used because it turns out that the team put significant effort into making it work for [multiple processes at a time][sqlite-mp].
+(See more about this in the [API Documentation](./api.md#createcachesqliteopts))

 **Cache entries are not flushed or destroyed by default.** This ensures that even expired entries can be used if your computer is offline for a longer period of time!